jbittel/django-mama-cas/docs/getting-started.rst

-It is recommended to run this command within a `virtualenv <http://www.virtualenv.org>`_ so django-mama-cas is installed within an isolated environment instead of system wide.
+It is recommended to run this command within a `virtualenv <http://www.virtualenv.org>`_ so django-mama-cas is installed in an isolated environment instead of system wide.

 Via a downloaded package
 ~~~~~~~~~~~~~~~~~~~~~~~~